 The start of fall means specific maintenance tasks and scheduling to ensure that everything in a community is running smoothly.
-Avoid equipment downtime, maximize asset efficiency, extend equipment life and contain costs when you implement this critical fall maintenance checklist for your building.
+When you implement this critical fall maintenance checklist you can potentially avoid equipment downtime, maximize asset efficiency, extend equipment life and contain costs.

-- Inspect ignition and burner assembly, fan and blower motors, belts and pulleys for any signs of wear and tear
+- Inspect for signs of wear and tear:

 - Make sure drain lines and pans are clean